Kern County Juvenile Hall Sex Abuse Lawsuit

 Who Can File a Lawsuit Against Kern County Juvenile Hall?

-Anyone who was sexually abused or assaulted at Kern County Juvenile Hall—by either a staff member, correctional officer, or another detainee—may have a claim.
+Anyone who was sexually abused or assaulted at Kern County Juvenile Hall may have a claim.
 The California statute of limitations for childhood sexual abuse now allows survivors to file lawsuits at any time if the abuse happened in 2024 or later.
 Survivors of earlier abuse may still be eligible but should consult an attorney to determine if their case qualifies.
+Because we think cases filed after the statute of limitations will still received compensation in this litigation.

 Can I Still Sue If the Abuse Happened Years Ago?